raspberrypilearning/fruit-salad/en/step_4.md

 ## Add a Grow button
 Not all pieces of fruit are the same size.
-In this step, you will add a button to grow your fruit ingredients before you add them.
+In this step, you will add a button to grow your ingredients before you add them.

 --- task ---
 To add a button sprite, click on **Choose a Sprite**.